Moin-27/Language-Translation/README.md

 ## Description

-This application translates user input text using an online translation API.
+This application translates user input text using **Google Translate** (via deep-translator library).
 The backend is handled by Flask, and the frontend is created using HTML, CSS, and JavaScript.
-After translation, users can listen to it using the text-to-speech feature.
+Features an animated wave background (Vanta.js), glassmorphism card design, translation caching for speed, and text-to-speech.

 ---